mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 *Tentative* Interpretation:

 The dataset was taken from a paper which argued that there was not a significant correlation between the news between 1856 and 1861.
 In previous PCAs, the date was given little variability.
 However, from PCA4 we can infer that the Year was responsible for 12% of the total variability.
-As argued in the paper, extreme years (ie. 1860 and 1861), not monthly news had significant effects on the price of slavery as southern farmers became increasingly anxious by the possibility of a war between the North and the South.
+As argued in the paper, it wasn't monthly news but extreme years (ie. 1860 and 1861) that had a significant effects on the price of slavery.
+The paper argues that this is explained by the fact that southern farmers became increasingly anxious by the possibility of a war as tensions escalated between the North and the South.
 However, Principal Component Analysis seems to contest this conclusion.
 It shows that other variables like the number of slaves bought, the number of adults bought, and the age of slaves varied in the same way as the price.
 These appear to be the standard variables that drive transaction prices.
 The year was given little weight in PC1 in which the price was highly weighted and thus seems to vary independently of all the variables that appear to be related to the price of the transaction.

 ## *Tentative* Conclusion:
 The PCA analysis is far from conclusive but does seem to show that slave purchases prices varied in the most part due to variables such as the number bought, and the age of slaves bought.
 The year represents a tenth of the variability but varies alone.
 Thus, it seems to not have had a significant impact on slave prices.